arthurscchan/ProvMark/documentation/usage.md

 ## Batch Execution

 Automatically execute ProvMark for all syscall currently supported.
-The runTests.sh script will search for all benchmark program recrusively in the default benchmarkProgarm folder and benchmark them one by one.
+The runTests.sh script will search for all benchmark programs recursively in the default benchmarkProgarm folder and benchmark them one by one.
 It will also group the final result and post process them according to the given result type paramemter.

 Usage:
 ~~~~